-MAIDENS is a piece of software built by Claudius Iacob, a musician and a programmer, as a by-product of his PhD thesis on algorithmic aspects in musical composition.
+MAIDENS is a piece of software built by Claudius Iacob, a musician and an AI passionate, as a by-product of his PhD thesis on algorithmic aspects in musical composition.
 Its primary aim is to enable an educated art music composer to generate — based on algorithms — partial musical structures, which can be intertwined in a composition.
 This qualifies MAIDENS as a CAAC, or Computer Aided Algorithmic Composition program.

 1.2 What it Does

 The MAIDENS application attempts to combine these three distinct classes of functionality: